-League: De Vesci LTC plays league in both men's and women's.
+League: De Vesci TC plays league in both men's and women's.

-History: De Vesci LTC is set in the beautiful mature parkland of the De Vesci Gardens, Sloperton, Monkstown, Co.
+History: De Vesci TC is set in the beautiful mature parkland of the De Vesci Gardens, Sloperton, Monkstown, Co.
 Dublin.
 Tennis has been played in the

 De Vesci Gardens since 1895.
 Since 1895 De Vesci has had a number of tennis surfaces from grass, tarmac, artificial grass to now artificial clay in 2015.

-BaseLine Synthetic Clay at De Vesci Lawn Tennis Club
+BaseLine Synthetic Clay at De Vesci Tennis Club